OpenFn/docs/adaptors/odk.md

 ```

 Every time this job runs it will get of all submissions and write them to
-state.data, leaving your state object looking like this:
+`state.data`, leaving your state object looking like this:

 ```json
 {